bchugg/stat-map/index.md

 ![[zettel.jpeg|center|500]]

 These are, obviously, my notes.
 They are not unbiased.
 They reflect my opinions on what's interesting and what's not.
 There will be significant detail on some topics and a total absence of many topics.
-That said, this is still in it's early stages (it's missing even basic material from a standard first year grad course in theoretical statistics), and it will continue to be expanded in the coming months, years, and (hopefully!) decades.
+That said, this is still in it's early stages (it's missing even basic material from a standard first year grad course in theoretical statistics), and it will continue to be expanded in the coming months and years.

 > [!info] How to navigate
 > If you click on a link you will follow it.
 You can see a list of all notes on the left hand side of the page, and backlinks to the current note on the right hand side (or on the bottom if you're on a small screen).